glazzara/vaucanson1/doc/README.txt

 ============

 Vaucanson was tested with the `GNU C++ Compiler (GCC)`_ version 3.[34] and 4.0,  and should work  with ICC_ 9.
-The code is written in respect to the ISO-IEC 14882 (ISO C++) standard to permit a higher portability in the future.
+The code is  fully compliant with  the  ISO  C++  standard  (ISO-IEC  14882)  to  permit  a  higher portability in the future.

 .. _GNU C++ Compiler (GCC): http://gcc.gnu.org/
 .. _ICC: http://www.intel.com/software/products/compilers/

 A  known bug in  GCC 4.0.0  for MacOs  is supported  to make  the code compliant  with this specific  compiler version,  but MacOs  users are encouraged to  upgrade their compiler.
+They should also  notice that their  platform   allows  to  select  their   default  compiler  using ``gcc_select``.
+GCC 4.0 is preferred.

-Moreover, high  verbose mode of the testing  suites uses the  AT&T dot format to  save automaton  in a human  readable file.
+High verbose  mode of the testing  suites uses the AT&T  dot format to save automaton in  a human readable file.
 Use  Graphviz_ to visualize these .dot files.

 .. _Graphviz: http://www.research.att.com/sw/tools/graphviz/